syncfusion-content/xamarin-docs/Xamarin/SfChart/zoompan.md

 **Scroll**

-This event is triggered while panning, and this is a cancellable event.
+This event is triggered while panning, and this is a cancelable event.
 The argument contains the following information.

 * `Axis` – Instance of the axis whose range is changed while panning.
 This event is triggered for each axis in the chart.
 * `ZoomPosition` – the current zoom position of the axis.
-* `Cancel` – used to set a value indicating whether the scrolling should be cancelled.
+* `Cancel` – used to set a value indicating whether the scrolling should be canceled.

 **ResetZoom**